xuliting/Elastos.Developer.Doc/DApp_Wallet_EN.md

 ```

 * “wallet/www/index.html”: Root path of target DApp, the cuurent path of wallet is wallet/www/index.html
-* type: logon type, payment is the pay value of current wallet
+* type: logon type, payment is the value for using current wallet
-* amount: the amount to pay, the value is the actual paymnet divided by 00000000
+* amount: the amount to pay, this value is the actual paymnet divided by 100000000
-* address: receivers address
+* address: receiver address
-* memo and information: transaction remarks， memo will be written to Blockchain
+* memo and information: payment transaction remarks, memo will be written to Blockchain
-* backurl: the root path of the DApp after transaction
+* backurl: the returned root path of the DApp after payment transaction

 ## 4.Explnation of Returned Parameters